-The student body welcomed over 40 different nationalities, speaking 45 languages, from the local area and afar.
+The student body welcomed students from over 61 countries of birth, speaking 45 languages, from the local area and afar.
 This also includes international fee paying students as well as new arrivals to Australia.
-Over 25% of the students enrolled speak English as a second language.
+Over 37% of the students enrolled speak English as a second language.
 Many of our students speak multiple languages.
 The student body is one with high aspirations for success be it in further study or employment.